s292567/SE2-G12/Retrospective-Template.md

   - Total hours spent: 3h 30m
   - Nr of automated unit test cases: 15
   - Coverage (if available): *--not calculated--*
-  > For a complete and exhaustive unit testing, more time is needed.
 - E2E testing:
-  - Total hours estimated
+  - Total hours estimated: --
-  - Total hours spent
+  - Total hours spent: --
-  > Done with postman, calling the APIs and endpoints, but not estimated nor tracked.
+  > Done with Postman and Insomnia, calling the APIs and endpoints, but not estimated nor tracked.
 - Code review
-  - Total hours estimated
+  - Total hours estimated: --
-  - Total hours spent
+  - Total hours spent: --
-  > Done in preparation for the demo?
+> Done together in preparation for the demo.

 ## ASSESSMENT